GrumpyEwok/APA-Dictionary-Rebuild/README.md

 # Further Goals

+Seaparate letters and terms into a Terms service.

 Explore linking the Word of the Day section to its corresponding term in the dictionary -- this may be too intensive if mocking a DB is my only option to acquire terms.

 Add an "Authorized User View" with CRUD functionality for the word of the day, list items and dictionary entries.